Out of Ambit

 INTERVIEWER: What??

-SEGNBORA: The “like” usage’s a bit on the euphemistic side, wouldn’t you say?
+SEGNBORA: The “like” usage’s rather on the euphemistic side, wouldn’t you say?

 SUNSPARK: I keep forgetting some of Herself’s people are so nervous about this.
 Must be dreadful for them.